risk-first/website/thinking/Just-Risk.md

 ![All Work is Managing Risk](../images/generated/principles/all-work.png)

-In the [Development Process](Development-Process.md) section, we observed that all the activities in a simple methodology had a part to play in exposing different risks.
-They worked to manage risk prior to them creating bigger problems in production.
+Think about your process at work.
+Maybe it involves weekly releases, a continuous-integration system, unit-testing and beta-testing.
+All these activities have a part to play in exposing different risks.
+They work to manage risk _prior_ to them creating bigger problems in production.

+Can we go further?
+Is it just those parts of our development process that manage risk, or is it actually _all_ of them?

-Here, we'll look at one of the tools in the Project Manager's tool-box, the [RAID Log](http://pmtips.net/blog-new/raid-logs-introduction), and observe how risk-centric it is.
+Lets look at one of the tools in the Project Manager's tool-box, the [RAID Log](http://pmtips.net/blog-new/raid-logs-introduction), and observe how risk-centric it is.
+Then, we'll generalize from there.

 ## RAID Log